Delaware Lemon Law: Your Complete Legal Guide

 - Electrical system failures affecting critical components

-The 30-day out-of-service period begins when the consumer first presents the automobile for repair and a written document describing the nonconformity is prepared.
-This limit may be extended only if repairs cannot be performed due to conditions beyond the control of the manufacturer, its agents, or dealers, including war, invasion, strike, fire, flood, or other natural disaster.
+The 30-day out-of-service clock starts when the consumer first presents the automobile for repair and a written document describing the nonconformity is prepared.
+This period may be extended only if repairs cannot be performed due to conditions beyond the control of the manufacturer, its agents, or dealers.
+Examples include war, invasion, strike, fire, flood, or other natural disaster.

 Consumer Remedies: Refund vs. Replacement